Asbestos Testing in Your Home

 Doctors recommend anyone with a high risk of mesothelioma (such as those who worked with the material) undergo regular cancer screenings.
 Imaging tests, physical exams, and lung function tests help catch diseases before they spread throughout the body.

-However, anyone with symptoms of disease (like the ones listed above) should make an appointment for cancer testing as soon as possible.
+However, anyone with symptoms of the disease (like the ones listed above) should make an appointment for cancer testing as soon as possible.